RonenNess/MonoGame-SceneGraph/README.md

 - Added Culling Nodes to automatically cull by Bounding Box.
 - Note: this version changed some public member names and added members to Entity API - might require changes on your code to adjust.

+### 1.1.0.1

+- Changed default build target to AnyCPU.
+No actual changes in code.